These are tough times for all of us – but possibly hardest of all on children and adolescents.

 Thankfully, it’s not all bad news.
 There are many organizations working to support kids’ and young people’s mental health.
 We’re fortunate to partner with one such group: On Our Sleeves, the national organization committed to breaking stigmas and raising awareness of children’s mental health struggles.

-This month, for Mental Health Awareness Month, On Our Sleeves is promoting a new public awareness campaign called Operation Conversation.
+Right now, for Mental Health Awareness Month, On Our Sleeves is promoting a new public awareness campaign called Operation Conversation.
 That’s because the two most important words you can say to a child or young person to support their mental health are “Let’s talk!”

 When families create an ongoing habit of talking together, they can open up lines of communication, model sharing about feelings and acknowledge hard and sad times instead of pretending they don’t exist.
 That’s when real magic can happen.
 Open, honest and authentic communication is one of the very best ways to support kids and young people and their mental health.

 I’m a huge believer in conversation cards as an ice breaker and a way to get words flowing between and among family members.
 My family likes to make fun of me for this, but I own several different conversation starter decks including the Our Moments family cards, Big Life Journal’s growth mindset conversation cards and InnerActive cards.

 Now, On Our Sleeves has developed a set of conversation starters of their own – and you can download them for free.